Woden Valley: Sport

 Woden Valley is a vital area when it comes to sport in the Territory.
 Its association football club, Woden Valley FC (Woden Rival), is very popular amongst juniors.
 Woden Valley also has a rugby league team Woden Rams and an Australian rules football team (Woden Blues).
-It also has a tenpin bowling centre and produced NSW champion and award-winning sports journalist Reagan Murphy, who lived in Garran and attended Woden Valley High School in the 1970s.

 Natural disasters

 Bushfires

 While the majority of the destruction caused by the 2003 Canberra bushfires occurred in the Weston Creek district, in the Woden Valley suburbs of Curtin, three houses were destroyed; in Lyons, four houses; and in Torrens, two houses.
 Curtin, in particular, has been threatened by bushfires several times since its construction.

 Floods

 On Australia Day in 1971 a flash flood at Yarra Glen killed seven people.
 The drains and roads in the area have since been redesigned to avoid future flood casualties.